 GeseDNA Technology: https://www.gesedna.com/about-us/ – company focused on the Chinese market; mix of English and Chinese in the link.
 If you read Chinese, you can access the main site at https://www.gesedna.com.

-Guardiome: https://www.guardiome.com – as of August 2, 2018, it is now semi-live again; they are supposed to make an announcement Spring 2020 as they moved their office.
+Guardiome: https://www.guardiome.com – as of March 2020, it is now semi-live again; they are supposed to make an announcement Spring 2020 as they moved their office.
 It appears to be a work in process as some parts of the site aren’t live and others allow you to sign up for more information.
 Still not accepting information as of March 2020.

-Helix (this one is kind of long as I tried to compile all of the tests they offer in one spot, not easy to do as finding the information in one spot on their website wasn’t easy) U.S. supplier of the Genographic Project Geno 2.0 Next Generation test among numerous other options. https://www.helix.com/shop Helix (prices may vary as individual tests go on or off sale and sometimes the Helix kit is free or reduced price ($20 or $30 instead of $80; also if you previously tested an individual with Helix, you generally don’t need to order another Helix kit – simply click on the already have Helix kit).
+Helix (this one is kind of long as I tried to compile all of the tests they offer in one spot, not easy to do as finding the information in one spot on their website wasn’t easy). https://www.helix.com/shop Helix (prices may vary as individual tests go on or off sale and sometimes the Helix kit is free or reduced price ($20 or $30 instead of $80; also if you previously tested an individual with Helix, you generally don’t need to order another Helix kit – simply click on the already have Helix kit).
 If one of their employees is to believed, the goal is to provide your raw data if you are willing to pay $600 although in one place, it references $499 if you want the raw data, but I haven’t found a way to order it so don’t know how much it costs.
 Hopefully, Helix rethinks charging for raw data since other companies provide your raw data for free.